greysonp/rss-scraper/README.md

 # RSS Scraper
-Fills out a sample directory of RSS feeds.
-It does so simply by querying the Google Feeds API for a wide variety of queries and concatenating the results into JSON that is spit out into the console.
-The Google Feeds API is deprecated and could disappear any day now, so let's get as much out of it as we can while it's still here :)
+Scrapes to fill a directory of popular RSS feeds.
+It does so simply by querying the [Google Feed API](https://developers.google.com/feed/) for a wide variety of queries and concatenating the results into JSON that is spit out into the console.
+The Google Feed API is deprecated and could disappear any day now, so let's get as much out of it as we can while it's still here :)

 ## How to Use
 ```node index.js > feeds.json```